MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/CampaignActivity.md

 ---
-title: CampaignActivity - Common Data Model | Microsoft Docs
+title: CampaignActivity in crmCommon - Common Data Model | Microsoft Docs
 description: Task performed, or to be performed, by a user for planning or running a campaign.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Campaign Activity
+# Campaign Activity in crmCommon

 Task performed, or to be performed, by a user for planning or running a campaign.